nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 The request-scoped providers have to be used very carefully.
 Keep in mind that the scope actually bubbles up in the **injection chain**.
 If your controller depends on a provider which is request-scoped, it means that your controller is actually request-scoped as well.

 Imagine the following chain: `CatsController <- CatsService <- CatsRepository`.
-If your `CatsService` is request-scoped, the `CatsController` would become request-scoped too (because request-scoped instance have to be injected into a newly created controller), whereas `CatsRepository` would remain as a singleton.
+If your `CatsService` is request-scoped (and the rest are, theoretically, singletons), the `CatsController` would become request-scoped too (because request-scoped instance have to be injected into a newly created controller), whereas `CatsRepository` would remain as a singleton.

 > **Warning** The circular dependencies in this case will lead to very painful side-effects and thus, you should certainly avoid creating them.